Partner Visa

 • You’ll need to provide evidence of ongoing contact that demonstrates how your relationship has developed, even while living apart

-• You’ll need to show you have plans in place to get married in Australia during your temporary visa period
+• You’ll need to show you have plans in place to get married in Australia during your short-term visa period

 • You’ll need to meet all the conditions of what’s considered a legal marriage in Australia